-The Irish Studies Program at Boston College offers an interdisciplinary academic approach to the study of Irish culture and society.
+The Irish Studies Program at Boston College, under the leadership of Interim Director James H. Murphy, offers an interdisciplinary academic approach to the study of Irish culture and society.
 Individual undergraduate and graduate courses address social, political and economic history, literature, medieval arts, sociology, music, and the Irish language.
 The extensive Irish collections of the Burns and O'Neill Libraries enhance each of these disciplines, offering a wealth of resources to Boston College students and faculty.

 Boston College was founded in 1863 by Ulstermen, Andrew Carney and John McElroy, S. J. Since that time, the University has maintained a special intellectual and social connection with Ireland and Irish America.
 In 1913, when Boston College relocated from Boston's South End to Chestnut Hill, the University honored that connection by naming the most significant room on campus the Irish Room.
 A focal point of the Irish Room is its imposing stained glass window depicting St. Patrick, which stands in dedication to the Boston Irish neighborhoods that supported the University from its inception.

 Today, Boston College is one of the largest and most diverse Catholic institutions of higher learning in the United States and our flourishing Irish Studies Program represents an important part of the Univerisity's mission.
 The Irish Studies Program, created in 1978 by Professors Kevin O'Neill and the late Adele Dalsimer, has become one of the most successful and influential Irish Studies programs in North America.